 There’s plenty to like about the i20 and the generally positive reviews reflect this.
 It is a huge jump forward from the previous model and in terms of style and quality it can compete with the best that European rivals have to offer.

-However, it’s ultimately not as fun to drive as some rivals, and the sluggish engines let the side down.
+However, it’s ultimately not as fun to drive as some rivals, and the more basic engines let the side down.
 Despite these flaws, this is the first time that the Korean manufacturer have built something that stands up so well beside the VW Polo and Ford Fiesta.